ScholarshipOwl/laravel-doctrine-jsonapi/docs/Scribe.md

 reduce the number of support requests, since the documentation answers many of the questions that developers may have.

-This package provides custom [Scribe](https://scribe.knuckles.wtf/laravel/) strategies to document your JSON:API endpoints automatically.
+This package provides custom [Scribe](https://scribe.knuckles.wtf/laravel/) strategies to document your JSON:API endpoints automatically in [OpenAPI](https://www.openapis.org/) format.

 ## Installation